Brick85/django_forceadminlanguage/README.md

 Force Admin Middleware
 =========================

-Force Django Admin to show in one selected language
+Force Django Admin to show in one selected language.

 Installation
 ------------